monikkinom/wimm/README.md

 Originally created for Innoz's 55444.in service : http://55444.in/apps/wimm/
 A user would text 55444 and the message would be forwarded to the api endpoint which would then work on the data.
+SMS was being used heavily till last year as Smartphone penetration was low and internet costs were high.
+Now, everything has changed so posting the code here.
-Wrote this back in 2013 when I began with php development.
+Wrote this back in 2013 when I began with php development (that's my excuse for not using PDO :P)

 ## App Details